GeekGuy-29/OneStopInfo/CONTRIBUTING.md

 ### 🖐 Hey there!!

-This repository right here is for all kinds of people, be them coders designers advocates or whatever, we welcome you all.
+This repository right here is for all kinds of people, be they coders designers advocates, or whatever, we welcome you all.

 As you can see there are multiple files to contribute to, so, pick any file and start contributing as much as you can.